Your Body and Food. You can't win together if you don't work together.

 I love lemons, but I really love lemon curd!
 Its usually full of sugar but I devised another way to make lemon curd so I could have it on a regular basis.
 It takes about eleven minutes to make and I keep a jar in my fridge at all times.
 Lemons are superfoods and my microbes love the pectin, a form of soluble fiber in lemons.
 Lemons are loaded with vitamin C which is pretty impressive at 187% of the daily value, making it a superinfection fighter and immune booster.
 It helps with inflammation relief and is a natural diuretic.
 Lemons are very low in calories and you want to zest the skins of lemons anytime you can.
 The skins have up to ten times more nutrients than the juice!
 They can pack a wallop.
 You will love this recipe!
 It's so easy and yummy - you just scoop some curd into your glass of kefir, stir a little, and oh my it's so good and easy!

 I do a HIIT (high-intensity interval training) workout three times a week.
 This workout involves a series of short bursts of activity with even shorter rest periods.
 It takes about 20 minutes and keeps my muscles strong, growing, and pumping out youth hormones.
 I love these workouts but they kick me into high gear and I need extra nutrients.
 I need a combination of fats, protein, and slow carbs in a meal or I struggle all day and wind up starving and wanting to eat the house apart!
 One thing I've learned about my own body is I need more protein and good fats.
 I need carbs too, but I'm careful what kind I eat and how much.
 I like adding protein powders to my kefir but I'm super picky about what kinds I use.
-I found one that actually is sweetened with stevia and tastes so good I don't have to add anything else to make my kefir shake taste good.
+I found a brand called Spring of Life that actually is sweetened with stevia and tastes so good I don't have to add anything else to make my kefir shake taste good.
 It is made with a lot of integrity.
-This is the protein powder my family and I use constantly.
-If you want a fast kefir shake in the morning, check this out.
+These are the protein powders my family and I use constantly:

 I love this fast breakfast recipe for many reasons.
 Adding berries to kefir means you're getting lots of antioxidants and polyphenols, which help fight chronic disease and they give me tons of energy!
 They're higher in fiber compared to other fruits and they're rich in vitamin C. Berries may also help regulate your blood sugar and insulin levels.